 - 12.4.1 The test results from each Test Case execution, both pass and fail, are to be recorded by each Participant. - 12.4.2 The actual results will be compared to the expected results to identify any differences.
 If the actual results are different from expected results then the test analysts must investigate the cause(s).
-Any differences that are not explained by human error eg typing errors, incorrect interpretation of data or similar must be raised as incidents and the procedure as per Section 12.6 followed. - 12.4.3 In the case of incorrect interpretation of the Mobile Number Portability IT Specifications Industry Guideline (G573:2009), the Test Co-ordinator will need to confirm and get agreement from the MNP Test Co-ordination Group then update the relevant documentation. - 12.4.4 These results will be included in the daily Test Status Report.
-These results will be consolidated to produce the consolidated daily Test Status Report that is to be distributed to the MNP Test Co-ordination Group. - 12.4.5 The Test Co-ordinator will also produce a MNP Test Summary Report at the conclusion of each phase of testing.
+Any differences that are not explained by human error eg typing errors, incorrect interpretation of data or similar must be raised as incidents and the procedure as per Section 12.6 followed. - 12.4.3 In the case of incorrect interpretation of the Mobile Number Portability IT Specifications Industry Guideline (G573), the Test Coordinator will need to confirm and get agreement from the MNP MAG then update the relevant documentation. - 12.4.4 These results will be included in the daily Test Status Report.
+These results will be consolidated to produce the consolidated daily Test Status Report that is to be distributed to the MAG. - 12.4.5 The Test Co-ordinator will also produce a MNP Test Summary Report at the conclusion of each phase of testing.